ThinkDataEd/curriculum/docs/unit2/lesson5.md

     100. Measures of spread – MAD

-    100. Graphing – dotPlots, histograms
+    100. Graphing – dotplots, histograms

 2. Explain that all of these tools help us describe data to someone who may not actually be viewing it.
 Today, we will explore another way to summarize and describe data to others with the use of